-From Calhoun take 53 South to Rome.
-At the intersection of Hwy 53 and Broad Street (Hwy 20) turn left at traffic signal.
-At next traffic signal turn right onto 1st Street.
+From Calhoun take Hwy.53 South to Rome.
+At the intersection of Hwy.53 and Broad St. (Hwy.
+20) turn left at traffic signal.
+At next signal turn right onto 1st Street.
 Turn left onto Glenn Milner Blvd.
 Cross over railroad tracks.
-FC at Heritage Hall is on your right.
+Floyd College at Heritage Hall in on your right.